Published on June 29, 2016 | Last Updated on December 1, 2021

-I get a lot of questions about this post and how much it cost to make.
+I get a lot of questions about this post and how much it cost to make your own boxwood backdrop.
 Overall the project was about $400 including all the silk flowers.
 Keep in mind silk flowers are more expensive than real ones!
 Here’s the more affordable option.
 This will save about $100 and if you don’t plan to add flowers, you’ll save another $75-100 as well!
 Dollar General is a great source for affordable silk flowers if you do want to add them.

 Last spring I created a live greenery and flower wall for the HOUSTON Magazine’s 10th anniversary party and since then I’ve wanted to make something similar.
 So when my friend, Ailee sent me a similar photo as inspiration for her daughter’s party, I knew it was the perfect excuse to finally make one!

-The backdrop made it’s debut at Isla’s Tea for Two party, then at our Aces of Taste High Tea and a Sugar & Cloth shoot that will go live soon.
+The boxwood backdrop made its debut at Isla’s Tea for Two party, then at our Aces of Taste High Tea and a Sugar & Cloth shoot that will go live soon.
 Needless to say in a few short weeks I’ve become a crazy traveling backdrop lady!
 I’m not looking to get into the event rental business by any means so I wanted to share the basic steps if you’d like to recreate something similar for an upcoming party!
-Personally I’d like to have it be a permanent fixture on our patio but Trent disagrees..ha!
+Personally I’d like to have it be a permanent fixture on our patio but Trent disagrees.. ha!

 This project is definitely an investment because of it’s size but I think a smaller version would make the perfect backdrop for a food or drink display at a springtime shower, wedding, etc!

 1/4 inch plywood cut into two pieces 40×80 inches